SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 The AMF primarily caters for scientists within the SWC.
 Since we also conduct a lot of internal technique development, we unfortunately do not have the bandwidth to take on significant numbers of external samples.
 However:
 1. We _may_ be able to generate small quantities of pilot data.
+Charges apply.
 2. We can assist with technology transfer: helping external groups to build our tools.
 3. We are very open to collaborations with external groups or facilities, especially where knowledge transfer takes place.